Current Sociology Students

 Kate LaForge

-Keywords: suicide, mental health, mental health crises, chronic pain, health services, qualitative methods, community-based participatory research
+Keywords: suicide, mental health, mental health crises, health services, social determinants of health, sociology of technology, qualitative methods

 Read Bio